 Use your resources

 This program was designed for you, and we want you to succeed.
-There are several sources of support for you including the program advisor (Padma Akkaraju, pictured above), the instructors, and your peers.
+There are several sources of support for you including the program advisors, the instructors, and your peers.
+The financial support page provides you with information about how to pay for your education.

 Networking will be a crucial part of your success.
 To help you build interviewing skills the program hosts two career showcase events per year.
 Visit the career showcase page to learn more about the event.